MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 4. In Hyper-V Manager right click on the virtual machine and select **Checkpoint**.

-When the checkpoint has been created it is listed under the Checkpoints tree view of Hyper-V Manager.
+When the checkpoint has been created, it is listed under the Checkpoints tree view of Hyper-V Manager.
 The checkpoint is given an auto generated name with a timestamp indicating the time at which the checkpoint was created.

 ![](media/std_checkpoint_upd.png)